HelmyBlub/chatSim/tasks.md

 Tasks:
-- remember markets near home
-    - when gatherer jobs are full, they should search for a market to sell instead of just standing around when none is in vision distance
-    - remember markets position where citizen successfuly sold stuff, so search might not be necessary
-        - improve search logic to allow setting a position where to walk to
 - check citizen names remember counter beeing to high.
 Maybe interacting with same citizen twice has incorrect logic?
 - check function "citizenCheckTodoList", why condition number?.
 Change it?
 - improve UI?